Points of Comparison: Copolymer vs. Monofilament

-The copolymer fishing line also has an advantage here, which also aids in casting.
+The copolymer fishing line also has an advantage here, which aids in casting.
 One of the problems with true monofilament lines is that they often retain their memory, which leads to problems when casting and retrieving the line.
 This memory keeps the line in loops, or wanting to go in loops, even when the desire is for it to be perfectly straight.
 Tangles and "bird's nests" can result from line that retains too much memory.
+Copolymer lines do not have this problem.

 Anglers often find themselves dealing with heavy brush, rocks and other objects both above and below the water's surface.
 With regular monofilament, such structures can cause nicks that eventually lead to the line breaking under less stress than it would normally.
 This can cost the angler a fish.
 Copolymer lines are more resistant to this type of damage, ultimately making the line more reliable.